BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 As observables from `HttpClient` are single-shot observables we don't need care about subscription handling.

-### Retrieving values from an on-going observables provided by an Angular service
+### Retrieving values from on-going observables provided by an Angular service

 Next, let's use an on-going observable provided by Angular service, the `ActivatedRoute` service.